chryzsh/DarthSidious/general/Pivoting-through-Exchange.md

 once we are done we can delete

-`go ruler run  --email test@lab.local delete --name test`
+`./ruler  --email test@lab.local delete --name test`

 ### Defending against Ruler